carbon-language/carbon-lang/docs/design/generics/details.md

     essentially equivalent to having dynamic size.

 A type is called _sized_ if it is in the first two categories, and _unsized_ otherwise.
 Note: something with size 0 is still considered "sized".
-The type-of-type `Sized` is defined as follows:
+The facet type `Sized` is defined as follows:

 > `Sized` is a type whose values are types `T` that are "sized" -- that is the
 > size of `T` is known, though possibly only generically.